 Saunders Motors Company is a family-owned business that has been selling vehicles for many generations and has built a solid reputation for quality of service and commitment to their valued clients.
 Service Manager Brian Richards' leadership has influenced the company’s reputation by promoting and championing the value of a highly-skilled workforce.

-Tibbets Electrical has been very active in the Nova Scotia Apprenticeship Program for many years.
-Eric Tibbett, along with his Red Seal Certified Construction Electrician staff, have guided many apprentices through their journeys to certification.
+Tibbetts Electrical has been very active in the Nova Scotia Apprenticeship Program for 28 years.
+Eric Tibbetts, along with his Red Seal Certified Construction Electrician staff, have mentored many apprentices through to certification.

 Archie Pye, Dartmouth Central Plumbing & Heating Ltd.